 - Fill the cores of the first two courses of panel blocks (bond beam) with fine (sand) mix concrete grout.
 Using a funnel, similar to the one shown at the right, allows for easy installation and keeps the grout off the face of the panel block.
-See page 25 for information on constructing a funnel. - As the cores are filled, place 9 ga vertical steel stirrups in the first two block cores at both ends and then in alternating block cores for the rest of the panel, making sure to meet the one per block minimum requirement.
-See page 25 and 47 for more information on stirrup construction and placement. - Consolidate the grout with a concrete vibrator to ensure the cores on the bottom course are filled. - Remove any excess grout from the top of the panel block and any spillage on the block faces. - Allow the concrete grout to harden a minimum of four hours.
+See page 26 for information on constructing a funnel. - As the cores are filled, place 9 ga vertical steel stirrups in the first two block cores at both ends and then in alternating block cores for the rest of the panel, making sure to meet the one per block minimum requirement.
+See page 26 and 48 for more information on stirrup construction and placement. - Consolidate the grout with a concrete vibrator to ensure the cores on the bottom course are filled. - Remove any excess grout from the top of the panel block and any spillage or see page on the block faces. - Allow the concrete grout to harden a minimum of four hours.

 - Stack additional post blocks in maximum of 6 courses or 4 ft (1.2 m) lifts.
 Always double check for alignment and plumb.
-Shim and adjust as necessary and brace as required. - The 2 x 12 post spacer can be used by sliding it through the panel area. - Next, fill the posts with grout or concrete mix in lifts not to exceed the 6 courses. - Consolidate the grout or concrete with a concrete vibrator. - If additional rebar is required, place it into the grouted cells in conjunction with the stacking of post blocks. - · Maintain a minimum lap splice of 24 in (610 mm) when more than one length of rebar is required during construction of post.
+Shim and adjust as necessary and brace as required. - The 2 x 12 post spacer can be used by sliding it through the panel area. - Next, fill the posts with grout or concrete mix in lifts not to exceed the 6 courses. - Consolidate the grout or concrete with a concrete vibrator. - If additional rebar is required, place it into the grouted cells in coninvestigate with the stacking of past junction with the stacking of post blocks.

+- Maintain a minimum lap splice of 24 in.
+(610 mm) when more than one length of rebar is required during construction of post.
 Check to see if there are local codes that require longer lap splices.
-Cold joints should be located in the middle of the block. - Allow the concrete to harden a minimum of two hours. - Post blocks must be installed within a $\pm \frac{1}{2}$ ° from vertical.
+Cold joints should be located in the middle of the block. - Allow the concrete to harden a minimum of two hours. - Post blocks must be installed within a ± 1⁄2° from vertical.